 QUESTION 1/1

-Policy, regulatory and technical aspects of the migration from existing networks to broadband networks in developing countries, including next-generation networks, m-services, over-the-top (OTT) services and the implementation of IPv6
+Fixed broadband networks

 1 Statement of the situation or problem

 Increased access to broadband is widely credited with improving development outcomes, fostering economic growth and increasing competitiveness.
-Broadband is a key input to achieving a people-centred, inclusive and development-oriented information society.
+Broadband is a key input to achieving a people-centred, inclusive and development-oriented information society, including the objectives set by Action Line C7 of the Tunis Agenda and the World Summit on the Information Society (WSIS) and (through them) the ITU’s role in achieving the SDGs.

 Despite impressive gains in access to telecommunication/ICT infrastructure, services and applications, many developing countries, particularly least developed countries (LDCs), still lack sufficient access to broadband connectivity.
-ITU data from 2012 estimate that 31 per cent of the population and 28 per cent of households in developing countries have access to the Internet, and in the world's 49 LDCs, less than 10 per cent have Internet access.
-The gender gap is also more pronounced, as 16 per cent fewer women than men use the Internet.
-Of the more than 1 billion people who have a disability that affects their access to modern communications, 80 per cent are in the developing world.
-Penetration rates for mobile-broadband subscriptions in developing countries stood at 20 per cent in 2013, with fixed-broadband penetration at 6.1 per cent.
-Further, the cost of access to broadband service remains prohibitively high in many developing countries owing to a variety of factors, including a lack of infrastructure investment and the need to develop, implement and enforce enabling policies and regulations, in particular those that would promote effective competition.
+Further, the cost of access to broadband service remains high in many developing countries owing to a variety of factors, including a lack of infrastructure investment and the need to develop, implement and enforce enabling policies and regulations, in particular those that would promote effective competition.

+While mobile wireless broadband networks have become a key enabler of broadband connectivity for billions of people all over the world, fixed technologies still play a vital role in supporting connectivity.
+Moreover, the increased use of mobile technologies and the growth of mobile data do not diminish the importance of fixed networks.
+Mobile connections only travel over the air for a short distance, after which they are carried on fixed broadband networks.
+In addition, the growth of Wi-Fi and other technologies for offloading cellular traffic will place greater demands on wired and backhaul networks.
+Middle mile, including backhaul capacity, is a critical component of broadband deployment strategies and requires significant investment.

-ITU-D, with active participation from Member States and Sector Members, should endeavour to increase the availability of affordable broadband services during the 2014-2018 study period by carefully analysing the policy and technical issues related to broadband deployment, adoption and use.
+ITU-D, with active participation from Member States and Sector Members, should endeavour to increase the availability of affordable broadband services during the 2018-2022 study period by carefully analysing the policy and technical issues related to fixed broadband network deployment, including consideration of middle mile and backhaul solutions and fixed wireless “last mile” solutions..
 In particular, ITU members and BDT must identify, elevate and address the stated needs of the LDCs and others in improving broadband deployment and use.
-Members will benefit from analysing the technical issues involved in deploying broadband access technologies, including integration of access network solutions with existing or future network infrastructure.
+Members will benefit from analysing the technical, policy and regulatory issues involved in deploying fixed broadband technologies, including integration of access network solutions with existing or future network infrastructure.

-Broadband access policies, implementation and applications should be studied together, so that developing countries can better evaluate their best options for sustainable broadband deployment.
-Combining these topics will eliminate fragmentation of these related issues and more accurately provide a clear roadmap of options for developing countries to close the existing gap in broadband service.

-The proposed study Question and expected outputs reflect elements from study Questions from the previous study period 2010-2014, notably Question 19-2/1, on implementation of IP telecommunication services in developing countries, and Question 26/2, on migration from existing networks to next-generation networks for developing countries: technical, regulatory, and policy aspects.
+A specific focus on technical, policy and regulatory aspects of fixed broadband networks, including middle mile and backhaul deployment strategies and approaches will allow Members to explore experiences, lessons learned, and best practices to help enhance the implementation of national broadband plans and strategies, incentivize competition and investment, and increase broadband connectivity.